 BREATH

-“Each breath we take is more than an act of survival—it is an intricate dialogue with the intelligence of life itself.
-The microbiome of this planet — woven into its soil, waters, and air — is the foundation of resilience, not only for ecosystems but for the human body.” —Dr. Zach Bush, MD
+“Each breath we take is more than an act of survival — it is an intricate dialogue with the intelligence of life itself.
+The microbiome of this planet — woven into its soil, waters, and air — is the foundation of resilience, not only for ecosystems but for the human body.”

-One of eight site-specific ceramic installations at Dow Gardens | May 2025 – April 2026
+BREATH, one of eight site-specific ceramic sculptures at Dow Gardens | May 2025 – April 2026

 Location: Red Bridge Overlook